 Arizona – Horse race betting explained

-If you’re new to online sports betting Arizona, you may be wondering how it works and how to figure out where to place your first bet.
+If you’re new to Arizona sports betting, you may be wondering how it works and how to figure out where to place your first bet.

 Horse betting uses the pari-mutuel wagering system.
 First, you buy tickets on the horse you want to bet on.
 Then, all the tickets for that race are pooled.
 The racetrack deducts a commission (called a “vig”) to cover its own expenses, and the remainder is used to pay the winners.